-Students will take a two-credit course in Comparative Civil Rights while spending a full week exploring the wonders of Havana.
-The course will be taught by Professor Matt Steffey of MC Law.
+Students will take a two-credit course in Comparative Civil Rights law taught by Professor Frank Rosenblatt of MC Law while spending a full week exploring the wonders of Havana, Cuba.

 WHO CAN PARTICIPATE